Wind power in Maine: Hywind 2

 In April 2012, Statoil, a Norwegian multinational oil and gas company, received state regulatory approval to build a large four-unit demonstration floating wind farm off the coast of Maine called Hywind 2.

 Statoil proposed building a 4-tower, 12–15 MW wind farm developed by Statoil North America for placement 20 km off the east coast of Maine in 140–158 m-deep water of the Atlantic Ocean.
-Like the first Hywind installation off Norway, the proposed turbine foundation was spar buoy.
+Like the first Hywind installation off Norway, the proposed turbine foundation was a spar buoy.

 The State of Maine Public Utility Commission voted to approve the construction and fund the US$120 million project by adding approximately 75 cents/month to the average retail electricity consumer.
 Power would have been flowing into the grid no earlier than 2016.

 Statoil placed Hywind 2 on hold in July 2013 as a result of new legislation (LD 1472) by the State of Maine.
 The legislation required the Maine Public Utilities Commission to undertake a second round of bidding with a different set of ground rules; that led Statoil to suspend the project due to increased uncertainty and risk.
 Statoil ultimately abandoned the Hywind 2 project in Maine and developed Hywind Scotland instead.